Alberta government looks to side deals with specialists in war with provincial medical association

 Meanwhile, in a statement to AMA members headed "We are under attack," AMA president Christine Molnar assailed Shandro for "disrespectful, misleading and, frankly, baffling behaviour," and argued the fact is now unassailable "that our profession is under attack by government."

 "The pillars of our profession are threatened," she wrote.
-"We are witnessing changes to self-regulation at the College of Physicians & Surgeons of Alberta, with ministerial directives to the College that threaten basic Charter rights. … Our rights to arbitration have been taken from us."
+"We are witnessing changes to self-regulation at the College of Physicians & Surgeons of Alberta, with ministerial directives to the College that threaten basic charter rights. … Our rights to arbitration have been taken from us."

 In an interview with the CBC, she called the United Conservative Party government's action since Shandro tore up the AMA's contract without notice last February, "a premeditated plan."